bardha-islami/app-deployment-aws/README.md

 #### Objective:

 The objective of this assignment is for you to articulate the process involved in deploying a Spring Boot application on an Amazon EC2 instance.
-By describing each step comprehensively, you will demonstrate your understanding of the deployment workflow without performing any practical actions.

 #### Instructions: